datasciencecampus/pygrams/docs/tech-report.md

 Document filtering comprises:

-- Time filters, restricting the corpus to documents with publication dates within a specified range.
+- Date-Time filters, restricting the corpus to documents with publication dates within a specified range.
-- Column filters, restricting the corpus to documents where the values of selected columns meet specified (binary) criteria.
+- Classification filters, restricting the corpus to documents that belong to specified class(es).
+For the patents example this is cpc classification.
-For patent data specifically, documents can be restricted to those with a specified Cooperative Patent Classification (CPC) value.

 ### Term filtering 2 B